Foreign Lands (Poem-By Robert Louis Stevenson)

 2. Make a list of all that the child poet sees on climbing up the cherry tree?

 Ans.
 The child poet saw many things on climbing up the cherry tree such as garden decorated with flowers, a dimpling river pass, dusty road that goes up and down and people walking in to town.

-Pick out the lines that suggest the river reflects the sky.
+3. Pick out the lines that suggest the river reflects the sky.